 - Understand smoking urges.
-Remember that urges to smoke are brief, and the urge will fade in time.
+In time, the urges to smoke are brief and the urge will fade.

-- Learn to relax.
-Take several slow, deep breaths.
+- Take several slow, deep breaths.
 Focus on the air moving easily in and out of your body.

 - Imagine yourself in a favorite place where you are content and comfortable.
 Continue breathing easily.
 While you relax, let the image be as vivid as possible.
-When you “return,” you will find the urge to smoke has been replaced by a sense of calm.
+Afterwards, you will find the urge to smoke has been replaced by a sense of calm.